-The Water Resources Conservation Program is dedicated to educating Titusville water consumers on how to save water, how to protect our water resources, and how to use water efficiently.
+The Water Conservation Program is dedicated to educating Titusville water consumers on how to save water, how to protect our water resources, and how to use water efficiently.
 As the fixtures in our homes and businesses become more efficient, the biggest challenge in conservation is how to reduce and improve the efficiency of our outside water use.

 Titusville's Water Conservation places particular emphasis on outside conservation.
 Outreach initiatives focus on alternatives to turf and high water-use plants and promote the use of native plants and Florida-Friendly landscaping principles.
 Property owners that follow the primary principle of right plant, right place (matching the needs of the plant to the attributes of the site) will find the other principles naturally follow because of the reduced need for water, fertilizer, and pesticides.